Haugaland District Court

 Haugaland District Court (Haugaland tingrett) was a district court in Rogaland and Vestland counties in Norway.
 The court was based in the town of Haugesund.
 The court existed from 2008 until 2021.
-It had jurisdiction over the northern part of Rogaland county (the municipalities of Bokn, Haugesund, Karmøy, Sauda, Suldal, Tysvær, Utsira and Vindafjord) and the municipality of Etne in the far southern part of Vestland county.
+It had jurisdiction over the northern part of Rogaland county (the municipalities of Bokn, Haugesund, Karmøy, Sauda, Suldal, Tysvær, Utsira, and Vindafjord) plus Etne Municipality in the far southern part of Vestland county.
 Cases from this court could be appealed to Gulating Court of Appeal.
 The court was led by the chief judge (Sorenskriver) Tine Margrethe Odland.
 This court employed a chief judge, six other judges, and nine prosecutors.

 The court was a court of first instance.
 Its judicial duties were mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court included death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court were heard by a combination of professional judges and lay judges.